 Directors are not expected to be experts in an area of business unless they are appointed because of their special qualifications.
 A director should be entitled to rely upon the advice of a fellow director as to matters on which that fellow director is regarded as being an expert.
 However, this does not mean that a director can vacate responsibility for (for example) accounting issues, claiming that it is not his or her area of expertise.
-Also, English case law, which is likely to be followed by the Jersey Court, shows that non-executive directors cannot simply leave management of a company to executive directors: non-executive director and in that case all of the non-executive directors were held liable for negligence.
+Also, English case law, which is likely to be followed by the Jersey Court, shows that non-executive directors cannot simply leave management of a company to executive directors: non-executive directors pre-signed cheques for the use of an executive director and in that case all of the non-executive directors were held liable for negligence.